pystardust/ytfzf/CONTRIBUTING.md

 	* For example: `date -d` is used.

 * Feel free to give yourself a file in the `credits` folder, and add yourself to the table in the README :)

+# Shells

+A non-comprehensive list of shells to test the script with

+* bash
+* dash
+* ksh
+* bsd-ksh (on the aur this is the package oksh)
+* busybox sh
+* any other posix shells
+* zsh*

+*Technically zsh does not have to work because it's not posix compliant, but zsh should work at least some what.